 Our automated warehouse systems are complex and, like all complicated systems that depend on software and hardware, may contain undetected defects or errors.
 We are continuing to evolve the features and functionality of our automated warehouse systems through updates and enhancements, and as we do so, we may introduce additional defects or errors that may not be detected until after deployment by our customers.
 Moreover, if we acquire companies or integrate into our platform technologies developed by third parties, we may encounter difficulty in incorporating the newly-obtained technologies into our platform and maintaining the quality standards that are consistent with our reputation.
 In addition, if our automated warehouse system is not implemented or used correctly or as intended, inadequate performance and disruptions in service may result.
-Because our customers use our automated warehouse system could damage our customers' businesses.
+Because our customers use our automated warehouse system for important aspects of their business, any actual or perceived errors, defects, bugs, or other performance problems in our system could damage our customers' businesses.
 Any defects or errors in our automated warehouse systems, generally, or the perception of such defects or errors, could result in a loss of existing or potential customers and delayed or lost revenue and could damage our reputation or lead to liability or litigation.